JASMINUM FRUTICANS.--South Europe, 1570. An evergreen species, well

 J. NUDIFLORUM.--Naked Jasmine.
 China, 1844.
 A showy and well-known

-species, from China, with numerous, usually solitary yellow flowers,
+with numerous, usually solitary yellow flowers,

 ternate leaves, and flexible branches.
 The variety J. nudiflorum

 J. OFFICINALE.--Northern India to Persia, 1548.
 The white-flowered